• Home

 Alternatively, when you first see the big wire fence, you can follow the path round to the left, which will lead you under the bridge and to the other side.
 From what I’ve read, this side usually gets a lot busier during peak periods.

-On this side, you can walk as far upstream as you’d like.
+On this side, you can walk as far downstream as you’d like.
 There is less of a path, and more wading/hopping across the rocks in this section.

 When to visit